If you click a link on this page and make a purchase, we may receive a small commission at no extra cost to you. Learn more.

 All baby formulas, whether they’re dairy-based or plant-based, have strict nutritional standards they must meet in order to be considered safe and nutritionally complete.
 In the US, the Food and Drug Administration (FDA) establishes minimum required levels of the most important nutrients that babies need for healthy development, such as protein, calcium, Vitamins D, and many others.

 You’ll generally find that most formulas contain about the same levels of these required nutrients, but there is a key difference between the requirements for dairy-based and non-dairy formulas: only non-dairy baby formulas are required to have added choline, biotin, and inositol.
 While there are no upper limits on these particular nutrients, there are maximum allowed levels for Vitamin D, Vitamin A, fat, protein, and several trace minerals.
-You can find all of the FDA-required ingredients and their minimum/maximum levels here.

 While the core nutrient content of formula is strictly regulated, the other, nonessential baby formula ingredients are not.
 When trying to choose the right vegan baby formula for your little one, you may become alarmed by some of these ingredients.
 What’s safe, and what should be avoided?